Grand Duchess Catherine Mikhailovna of Russia: Marriage and issue

 On 16 February 1851, Catherine married Duke Georg Alexander of Mecklenburg-Strelitz in St. Petersburg.

 On 12 July 1854, Catherine gave birth to a son named Nikolaus (or Nikolai) who "died immediately by birth."

 On 16 January 1857, the couple's only surviving daughter was born and named Elena, presumably for Catherine's mother.
 Elena would go on to marry Prince Albert of Saxe-Altenburg and become Duchess Helene of Mecklenburg-Strelitz.
-After her husband's death she remarried, but had no issue from either husband.
+After her husband's death, she remarried, but had no issue from either husbands.

 Catherine's third child, Duke Georg Alexander of Mecklenburg-Strelitz, was born on 6 June 1859 at the family's estate in Remplin, Germany.
-He would marry one of Catherine's ladies in waiting, Natalia Feodorovna Vanljarskaya, and have four children.
+He would marry one of Catherine's ladies-in-waiting, Natalia Feodorovna Vanljarskaya, and have four children.
 Catherine severely disapproved of the marriage, and it became a point of contention between herself and her son until her death.